-- The Nicaraguan government has not imposed any restrictions as a result of the worldwide outbreak, borders and airports are effectively closed.
+- While the Nicaraguan government has not officially imposed any restrictions as a result of the worldwide outbreak, borders and airports are effectively closed.

-- Travelers do not need any particular documentation to enter/exit Nicaragua.
+- Officially, travelers do not need any particular documentation to enter/exit Nicaragua.
 Unless arriving from a country with known yellow fever risk, then one must demonstrate vaccination against yellow fever at least 10 days prior to entering zone of risk.

 - Airport and immigration officials in Nicaragua have required travelers to report if they have visited any of the countries significantly affected by COVID-19 and have requested negative coronavirus tests.

-- The Nicaraguan government has not imposed any quarantine policies.
+- The Nicaraguan government has not officially imposed any quarantine policies.